Q1) What proportion of the UK’s greenhouse gas emissions come from transport?

 Full details of the ULEZ can be viewed here.

-Q28) Are any other cities introducing Clean Air Zones?
+Q29) Have any other cities introduced Clean Air Zones?

-A28) Yes.
-There are now a number of confirmed and proposed clean air schemes in UK towns and cities aimed at reducing harmful emissions from road transport which contribute to poor air quality.
+A29) Yes.
+There are now a number of clean air schemes operating in UK towns and cities aimed at reducing harmful emissions from road transport which contribute to poor air quality.
 The majority of these schemes are Clean Air Zones (CAZs) which have restrictions on the type and age of vehicles that are allowed to enter them.
-Drivers of vehicles allowed to enter CAZs may or may not have to pay a charge to do so.
+You might need to pay to drive in a CAZ if your vehicle does not meet emissions standards.

-Schemes are currently operating in Bath, Birmingham, Bradford, Bristol, Portsmouth, Sheffield and Tyneside (Newcastle and Gateshead).
-The scheme that was due to be introduced in Greater Manchester is under review.
+In England, schemes are currently operating in Bath, Birmingham, Bradford, Bristol, Portsmouth, Sheffield and Tyneside (Newcastle and Gateshead).

-A29) Use the service here to find out if there will be a daily charge to drive your vehicle in a Clean Air Zone.
+A30) Use the service here to find out if there will be a daily charge to drive your vehicle in a Clean Air Zone in England.

 Petrol sales during 2020 were, of course, affected by the coronavirus (COVID-19) pandemic in the UK with 13.1 billion litres of petrol sold.
-However, sales increased in 2021 to 14.7 billion litres of petrol although this was still below the 2019 level.
+However, sales have subsequently increased every year since 2021 as restrictions on travel were removed and sales in 2024 now stand at 17.8 billion litres of petrol.
+This is above the 2019 level, the last full year before travel restrictions were introduced.

-As with petrol sales, diesel sales were also affected by the coronavirus (COVID-19) pandemic in the UK in 2020 with 25.1 billion litres of diesel fuel sold.
-However, sales increased in 2021 to 27.2 billion litres of diesel fuel although this was also still below the 2019 level.
+As with petrol sales, diesel sales were also affected by the coronavirus (COVID-19) pandemic in the UK in 2020 with 25.0 billion litres of diesel fuel sold.
+However, sales increased in 2021 to 27.2 billion litres of diesel fuel and further increased in 2022 to 29.6 billion litres.
+However, in the last 2 years sales of diesel have fallen and the 2024 figure now stands at 28.2 billion litres.

 The volume of petrol and diesel consumed in the UK year-by-year since 1990 can be viewed here.